arkntools/depot-recognition/README.md

 #### Typescript

-If you are using comlink-loader in typescript, you need to add a declaration:
+If you are using comlink-loader in Typescript, you need to add a declaration:

 ```ts
 declare module 'comlink-loader*!@arkntools/depot-recognition/worker' {